 Change of Responsibility of Director.
 A director who retires from his or her employment, or whose position of employment materially changes, should volunteer to resign from the Board.
 The Board will review the continued appropriateness of Board membership under such changed circumstances.

-Service on Other Boards.
-The number of for-profit company boards on which a director may serve, including the Company’s board, is limited to (a) four in the case of a director who is not also the chief executive officer of a company and (b) two in the case of a director who is a chief executive officer of a company (not counting the board of the company at which the director is employed).
+Outside Board, Consulting or Advisory Arrangements .
+The number of public company boards on which a director may serve, including the Company’s board, is limited to (a) four in the case of a director who is not also an executive officer of a public company and (b) two in the case of a director who is an executive officer of a public company (including the board of the company at which the director is employed).
 The latter limitation also applies to the Company’s Chief Executive Officer.
-A director who is considering joining the board of another for-profit company should promptly notify the Chairman and the Chair of the Governance and Nominating Committee regarding such proposed board service, and should not accept service on such other board until being advised by the Chairman that service on such other board has been approved by the Governance and Nominating Committee.
+A director who is considering joining the board of another public company should promptly notify the Chairman and the Chair of the Governance and Nominating Committee regarding such proposed board service, and should not accept service on such other board until being advised that service on such other board has been approved by the Governance and Nominating Committee.
 A director also shall notify and obtain preapproval from the Governance and Nominating Committee of any proposed service on the board of a privately-held, for-profit company and before accepting any paid consulting or advisory engagement.
-The Governance and Nominating Committee) shall determine whether a director’s service on non-profit boards and similar positions.
+The Governance and Nominating Committee also shall periodically review each director’s service on non-profit boards and similar positions.
 The Governance and Nominating Committee shall consider (a) whether any proposed or ongoing service or engagement would conflict with a Company policy or service on the Company’s board, (b) the impact on the time required for Company board and committee attendance, preparation and participation, and (c) other factors it deems appropriate.
 The Committee, in its discretion, may, on an individual case-by-case basis or otherwise, establish parameters and other requirements relating to a director’s outside board service and other engagements.

 Retirement.
 Directors shall retire at the expiration of their term following attaining age 74.